Plastic free zone:

 If you take a wander through the restaurant you will notice the hand-woven lampshades dotted all around our little eco-sanctuary.
 They are made entirely from the flowers of an exotic palm tree we call ‘Kithul’.
 The dried flowers are harvested and plaited to create a strong material that will last you a lifetime.
 Accompanied by bamboo blinds, you truly get an authentic Sri-Lankan experience.

 Our Sustainability Practices:

 We have a very organic setting here at The Spice Trail.
-All our spices are grown in our garden on site, so you can see (and smell) the origins of what makes the food we cook here so delicious.
-On that note, all our produce is sourced locally.
-This includes our fish, vegetables, organic chicken and even the coffee!
-We have chosen a blend from ‘Ruby Harvest’ where the coffee beans are grown and roasted here in Sri Lanka.
+Most of our spices are grown in our garden on site, so you can see (and smell) the origins of what makes the food we cook here so delicious.
+On that note, our produce is sourced locally.
+This includes our fish, vegetables, free range chicken and even the coffee!
+We have chosen a blend from ‘Ruby Harvest’ where the coffee beans are grown and roasted here in Sri-Lanka.

 This way we are not only reducing our carbon footprint by reducing how far the product travels to reach you, but we are helping local farmers and communities.

 The ‘tree tapping’ technique is passed down through generations, but is a fast depleting trade, despite sustained demand from the local market.

 One of the contributors for the decline in Kithul (the local syrup) is due to deforestation of our rain forests in order to make room partly for rubber plantations.
 The farmers with private land are often forced to give up the ancient trade because cultivating crops is a more financially stable income.

 We support local farmers by serving Kithul as a regular item on the breakfast menu.
 Try something new and give it a taste!